25 Gilded Age Books to Read

 A Brief History of the Gilded Age

-Beginning in the 1870s, the United States experienced rapid growth – both in population and industry.
-There was an influx of millions of European immigrants, who were greeted upon arrival by the Statue of Liberty.
-There was also a great migration of people from rural parts of the US to cities during this period.
-This population growth drastically changed the face of US cities.
+Beginning in the 1870s, the United States experienced rapid growth.
+There was an influx of millions of European immigrants, who were greeted upon arrival by the brand new Statue of Liberty.
+At the same time, people from rural parts of the US migrated to cities.
 Skyscrapers became commonplace, as did mass transit systems, such as trolleys, cable cars, and subways.

 Definitions of “The Gilded Age” timeline vary.
 For the purposes of this list, we included books ranging from the late 1860s to the early 1910s.